 From then on, attendees can enjoy Jazz and Blues music, a market, a firework display and even a re-enactment of the Boston Tea Party!

-Sydney claims the largest 4th July celebrations in the Southern Hemisphere.
+Unsurprisingly, July 4 celebrations make it all the way to Australia, with Sydney claiming the largest 4th July celebrations in the Southern Hemisphere!

 Hosted by Sydney Americans, the events take place along the city’s famous harbor and includes American DJs and of course, American food and drink.